ibudasov/ibudasov.github.io/wiki/Network.md

 - BGP Convergence: BGP convergence is the process of all BGP routers in the network agreeing on the best paths.
 This can take some time, especially in large networks.
 - BGP Stability Features: BGP includes features to maintain stability in the face of network changes.
 These include route dampening (which suppresses unstable routes) and BGP Graceful Restart (which allows BGP to recover from failures without disrupting network traffic).

+### BGP advertisement

+Advertisement is a process in which BGP routers communicate with each other to share information about the reachability of different network paths.
+This is done to establish and maintain routing tables, which are used to determine the most efficient path for data to travel from one network to another.

+1. A BGP router starts by advertising its directly connected networks to its BGP neighbors.
+This advertisement includes the IP prefix (network address and subnet mask) of the connected networks.

+2. The BGP neighbors receive this advertisement and add the advertised routes to their BGP routing tables.
+They then advertise these routes to their own BGP neighbors.

+3. This process continues, with each BGP router advertising the routes it learns to its neighbors.
+This allows all BGP routers in the network to learn about all available routes.

+4. If a route changes (for example, if a link goes down), the BGP router that detects the change will update its routing table and advertise the change to its neighbors.
+This ensures that all routers have up-to-date information about the network.

+5. BGP uses a set of policies and attributes (like AS-PATH, NEXT-HOP, etc.) to determine the best path for data to travel.
+When multiple paths are available, BGP will choose the one with the highest preference.

 ## Connestivity directions
 - Dept to Dept (East-West)
 - Public to Internal (North-South)